Inflation in India: Value

 The annual inflation rate in India was recorded at 6.95% in 2023.
 Historically, from 1960 until 2023, the annual inflation rate in India averaged 7.37% reaching an all-time high of 28.60% in 1974 and a record low of -7.63% in 1976.

-The inflation rate for Primary Articles is currently at 9.8% (as of 2012).
+The inflation rate for Primary Articles was at 9.8% in 2012.
 This breaks down into a rate 7.3% for Food, 9.6% for Non-Food Agriculturals, and 26.6% for Mining Products.
-The inflation rate for Fuel and Power is at 14.0%.
-Finally, the inflation rate for Manufactured Articles is currently at 7.3%.
+The inflation rate for Fuel and Power was at 14.0%.
+Finally, the inflation rate for Manufactured Articles was at 7.3% in 2012.

 Indices

 17th century

 Given below is a comparison of GDP Deflator, average consumer price inflation, cost (for filing tax returns) inflation, gold, silver and house inflation indices in India (collated from IMF, CBDT, RBI and multiple sources).
 GDP Deflator is a composite index of time series constructed independently by Angus Maddison and government departments (since 1950).
 Price index is useful in gauging income and profit of sellers, cost index is useful in gauging expenditure and loss of buyers while the gold index helps measure wealth.
 The gold index is in vogue for three centuries.